SCOAR-model/SCOAR/README.md

 The coupler is nothing fancy but is a flexible and efficient input-output file coupler.
 The SCOAR has been used to study the physics and impacts of air-sea-wave interactions in various regions; for the publication based on SCOAR: please see https://hseo.whoi.edu/publications/.

-The model was originally developed by Hyodae Seo, coupling WRF and ROMS.
-Dr. Cesar Sauvage has introduced wave coupling to the SCOAR.
+The model was originally developed by Hyodae Seo (hseo@whoi.edu) by coupling WRF (and RSM)and ROMS.
+Dr. Cesar Sauvage has introduced wave coupling to SCOAR.